-A metallic colour is a colour that appears to be that of a polished metal.
+The metallic colour is a colour that appears to be that of polished metal.
 The visual sensation usually associated with metals is its metallic shine.
-This cannot be reproduced by a simple solid color, because the shiny effect is due to the material’s brightness varying with the surface angle to the light source.
+This cannot be reproduced by a simple solid colour, because the shiny effect is due to the material’s brightness varying with the surface angle to the light source.

 Metallic Ski Apparel

-Can you imagine how electrifying it will look to have the winners standing on that podium.
-Gold, Silver and bronze come to mind.
+Can you imagine how electrifying it will look to have the winners standing on that podium?
+Wearing metallic outfits, gold, silver and bronze come to mind.

-- Gold – The color of wealth, success and status. … In the meaning of colors, gold is generous and giving, compassionate and loving, the benefactor or patron, sharing its wisdom, knowledge and wealth with others.
-Gold is the color of the winner – first place medals are always in gold
+- Gold – The colour of wealth, success and status. … In the meaning of colours, gold is generous and giving, compassionate and loving, the benefactor or patron, sharing its wisdom, knowledge and wealth with others.
+Gold is the colour of the winner – first place medals are always in gold

 - Bronze – metal highly prized for its strength and durability.
 It had a variety of uses in biblical times and was employed extensively in both the tabernacle.

 The games are a collection of extreme sports that can accommodate the most ostentatious of personalities and colours.